iptizer/k8s-workshop/docs/setup.md

 During the installation a few questions may come up.
 Write them down to ask them later.
 They should be answered in the "basics" section.
 The workshop will start with the development setup, so that you can already do some hands on in the basics chapter.

-It is recommended to go with Linux or MacOs, but Windows should also be fine (with WSL2).
+It is recommended to go with Linux or MacOs, but Windows should also be fine.
 Though, Windows is not tested thoroughly.

 ## The cluster